laravel-enso/documentation/docs/packages/form-builder.md

 Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.

+### EnsoForm.vue

-The `VueFormSs.vue` component takes the following parameters:
+The component takes the following parameters:
 - `params`, object, can be used to send additional parameters with the form request | default `null` | (optional)
-- `routeParams`, array, parameters that are used for Ziggy `route` helper function, in order to do an ajax get request and fetch the form configuration | required
+- `path`, string, the URI path needed in order to do an ajax get request and fetch the form configuration | by default it uses the current route params to determine the path | (optional)
 - `locale`, string, the locale to be used by the various sub-components.
 Within Enso, it attempts to read and use the user's language preferences from within the Vuex store | default `en` | (optional)

+The following helper functions are available on the component, with values once the form data has been loaded:
+- `field('field')` - returns the value of a form field
+- `param('param')` - returns the value of a form param
+- `routeParam('param')` - returns the value of a route parameter

+The following computed property is also available:
+- `customFields` - the form's custom fields

 ## Advanced usage